diodechain/website/index.md

   class: "story--homepage"
   animated: false
   title:
-  heading: Safer than VPNs for accessing tools
+  heading: Safer than a VPN for accessing tools
   content: |
-    Access remote applications and assets without leaking information about your session.
+    Remotely access applications, servers, and OT assets without exposing data, or even session information, to the Internet.

     Diode works in every region.
-You can connect directly to your tools (without touching the public Internet), or always from a safe country - all from bookmarks in your Zone.
+You can connect end-to-end encrypted to your tools, or use a safe "regional exit" - all from bookmarks in your Zone.

     No matter if your tool is remote equipment, or a SaaS app like Microsoft Teams, secure access for the team is just one click away.
   image: